Sindh Governor-designate calls on PM

 Zubair, an IBA graduate, proved his mettle in the professional sector where he spent 26 years with IBM from 1981 to 2007, working in various capacities in Rome, Milan, Paris and Dubai.
 In 1998 he was appointed Chief Financial Officer (CFO) for IBM Pakistan and was later elevated to CFO IBM Middle East/Africa Region in 2004.

-After joining PML-N he was part of the party’s Tax Reforms Media Committee between 2012-2013 and in July 2013 he was appointed Chairman of Board of Investment where he served till December that year.
-He was then appointed Chairman of the Privatisation Commission.
+After joining PML-N, he was part of Tax Reforms Media Committee between 2012-2013.
+In July 2013, he was appointed Chairman of Board of Investment where he served till December that year.
+INP

-On January 12, Sindh Governor Justice (Retd) Saeed uz Zaman Siddiqui passed away after a prolonged illness, aged 79.